Phone

 Northamptonshire.
 NN14 4AE

-Safeguarding is very important in our school and therefore all staff at Cranford C of E Primary School are Safeguarding trained.
 We have 3 members of staff trained as designated safeguarding leads:

 Our Designated Safeguarding Lead is:

-Mr Robert Tyman - Head of School
+Mr Robert Tyman - Headteacher

 Our Deputy Designated Safeguarding Leads are:

-Mrs Gillian Holland - Class Teacher
+Mrs Emma Payne - Class Teacher

 At times we may need to seek advice from outside agencies as to how best to support you and your family.
 For more information, please see our our current Safeguarding policy, which can be found in the policies section.